puppetlabs/puppetlabs-lvm/README.md

 * stripes (Parameter) - The number of stripes to allocate for the new logical volume.
 * stripesize (Parameter) - The stripesize to use for the new logical volume.
 * volume_group (Parameter) - The volume group name associated with this logical volume.
 This will automatically set this volume group as a dependency, but it must be defined elsewhere using the volume_group resource type.
+* thinpool (Parameter) - create a thinpool lv
+* thin (Property) - create a thin provisioned lv. requires the pool property
+* pool (Property) - defines the pool to use when creating a thin provisioned lv.
+Can't be changed after creation.

 ### physical_volume